Kaari (film): Production

-The film was tentatively titled as Sasikumar22.
-On 29 March 2022, the film's official title was unveiled as Kaari.
-Sasikumar, will be playing the role of champion race jockey in this film.
-Actress Parvathy Arun was chosen as the female lead in this film marking her first collaboration with Sasikumar.
+The film, the directorial debut of Hemanth, began production in July 2021, and was completed a year later, with the title Kaari unveiled that March.

 Music

 D. Imman composed the soundtrack and background score of the film while collaborating with actor Sasikumar for fourth time after Vetrivel, Kennedy Club and Udanpirappe and director Hemanth for first time.
 The audio rights were acquired by Sony Music India.
 The first single "Goppamavaney" was released on 30 March 2022.
 The second single "Saanjikkava" was released on 14 June 2022.
 The third single "Engum Oli Pirakkumay" was released on 1 July 2022.
-The last single "Thalaimaganey" was released on 9 December 2022 after the film's release.